Experiencing Depression & Hair Loss? Here's What Might Be Happening

 There’s a difference between simply having a bad day versus that overwhelming state of a deeper mental health condition, such as depression.
 Clinical depression is a common, but serious, medical condition that negatively impacts how we feel, think and act — and it may potentially manifest in physical symptoms, such as stress-related hair loss.

-Read on to learn whether depression affects your hair and what you can do to combat hair loss.
+Read on to learn whether depression affects your hair and what you can do to encourage fuller looking hair.

 What Is Depression?